POSCO predicts global steel market rebound in Q2

 China this month trimmed its 2012 economic growth target to an eight-year low of 7.5 percent, raising concern of slowing demand for steel in the world's top consumer of the metal.

-POSCO, in which billionaire investor Warren Buffett's Berkshire Hathaway (BRKa.N) owns a stake of around 5 percent, will keep operation rates at full capacity to produce a record 38.3 million metric tons of crude steel this year, he said.
+POSCO, in which billionaire investor Warren Buffett's Berkshire Hathaway owns a stake of around 5 percent, will keep operation rates at full capacity to produce a record 38.3 million tonnes of crude steel this year, he said.

-Hwang, who joined the firm in 1987, also said POSCO planned to raise its steel making capacity by around 75 percent to 70 million metric tons in 2020.
+Hwang, who joined the firm in 1987, also said POSCO planned to raise its steel making capacity by around 75 percent to 70 million tonnes in 2020.

 Steelmakers in Asia and Europe have curbed production in recent months as a slowing global economy hit demand and cut steel prices.